Ingeborg Beling

 Ingeborg Beling (6 March 1904 – 15 January 1988) was a German ethologist from the early 20th century who worked in the field of chronobiology.
-She studied at the University of Munich under the direction of Karl Von Frisch and is known for her research on the time sense of honey bees.
+She studied at the Ludwig-Maximilians-Universität München (LMU) under the direction of Karl Von Frisch and is known for her research on the time sense of honey bees.

 In her research, in 1929, she trained bees to come to a feeding station at a specific time of day, day after day.
 This contribution ultimately led to the discovery of the bees’ 24-hour biological clock.
 Because of this achievement, she was regarded as one of the first female chronobiologists.
 Beyond honeybees, much of Beling's work involved studying behaviors of wasps, fly pupae, etc. Finally, she also did some research in pest control.

 Bee-feeding experiment (1929)

 A figure in Beling's original publication, which illustrates that bees showed up at the feeding dish only at the trained time.
 The black box indicates the trained time ("Dressurzeit").
 Note that some bees appeared a little early before the trained time, indicating anticipation of food.

 Beling wrote in her widely cited 1929 paper, titled "Über das Zeitgedächtnis der Bienen" (“On the Time Memory of Bees”) published in the Journal of Comparative Physiology, that the early observations of Forel, v.
 Buttel-Reepen and Dobkiewicz promoted her to study the intriguing behavior of bees, termed Zeitgedächtnis, or time memory.
 In her pioneer experiments, Beling trained a group of individually marked foraging bees to fly to a feeding dish, which was filled with sugar water only at certain times of the day (for example, between 4 and 6 PM).
 During the testing phase, the dish was empty throughout the day and every visiting bee was recorded.
 She found that the bees only visited the feeding station at trained time, even when the sugar water was removed.
 Specifically, Beling found that the bees can anticipate the food by showing up just a little early every morning.
-Further more, she found that bees could be trained to show up at the feeding station at any time of the day, and even for multiple times a day.
+Furthermore, she found that bees could be trained to show up at the feeding station at any time of the day, and even for multiple times a day.
 However, Beling did report that the bees could only be trained to a period close to 24 hours, but not 19 or 48 hours as she tested.
 These results were still present when Beling controlled potential environmental cues such as humidity, temperature, light and radiation.